 MiG-27 FLOGGER / Q-6

 The MiG-27 Flogger D/J production was completed in the mid 1980s.
-They are flown by the former soviet tactical air force and naval aviation.
+They were flown by the former soviet tactical air force and naval aviation.
 The air force of the ex-Warsaw Pact nations and Russia kept a high porportion of MiG-23s/27s.
-The aircraft is available in two main versions: a long-range, all weather interceptor, or a dedicated ground attack aircraft.
+It can carry a tactical nuclear weapon.
+At the present time it is the main fighter-bomber of the Indian Air Force.
+Due to the severe economic situation in 1993 in Russia, Belarus and Ukraine, almost all MiG-27 and its modifications were decommissioned, transferred to the database storage and virtually all disposed of.
 In continuous production for nearly 20 years, there are numerous sub-variants with different engines and equipment.
 The MiG-27 'Flogger-J' has an armoured cockpit and can carry gun or rocket pods, bombs, or guided missiles.
 Export versions of the MiG-23 and MiG-27, fitted with inferior electronic equipment, have been supplied to numerous Russian allies.
 The MiG-27 Flogger M, named Bahadur (Valiant) was built in India.

 In late 1960s, the A.I.
 Mikoyan Design Bureau studied several projects of the special aircraft designed for hitting the fixed ground targets and daytime strike missions using guns and rockets under fire countermeasures conditions.
 The aircraft should be capable of a manoeuvre air combat.